thorsten/phpMyFAQ/documentation/documentation.md

 **2.11. <a id="2.11"></a>Mozilla Firefox, Google Chrome and IE9+ search plugins**

 phpMyFAQ provides search plugins for Mozilla Firefox, Google Chrome and Internet Explorer 9+ based on the OpenSearch specification.
 Every user in the frontend can install it.
-With an installed search plugin you can search through the phpMyFAQ installation with the search box in upper right corner of Mozilla Firefox, Google Chrome or Internet Explorer.
+With an installed search plugin you can search through the phpMyFAQ installation with the search box in upper right corner of Mozilla Firefox, Google Chrome, Internet Explorer or Microsoft Edge.

 [back to top][64]